You are currently viewing Tango Choying Dzong, where Avalokiteshvara revealed himself as “the Wrathful Hayagriva”

 The Visit of Zhabdrung Ngawang Namgyal to Tango Choying Dzong

-In 1616, Zhabdrung Ngawang Namgyel arrived in Bhutan from Tibet.
-Mipham Tshewang Tenzin offered him Tango Choying Dzong as a place to stay.
-Zhabdrung meditated in a cave and performed the tantric ritual of Gempo.
-Within a month, with the help of his acquired powers, he killed his antagonist Desi Tsangpa, and his queen.
-Consequently, while celebrating by making offerings to the Dharmapalas, he composed the “Nga Chudugma or My Sixteen Accomplishments”.
+When Zhabdrung Ngawang Namgyel arrived in Tango, Mipham Tshewang Tenzin offered him Tango Choying Dzong.
+Zhabdrung then accepted the Dzong and meditated in the cave of Tango to perform the tantric ritual of Gempo.
+After gaining spiritual powers from meditation, he killed his enemy Desi Tsangpa, and his queen.
+As a celebration of his victory by making offerings to the Dharmapalas, he composed “Nga Chudugma or My Sixteen Accomplishments”.

 Sacred Relics to See at Tango Monastery